arashnm80/arashnm80.github.io/quotes.md

 > Time is my most precious asset and ultimate currency of my life.

-> Time's running out like a cup of coffee, so whatever I'm gonna do I have to do it right now.
+> Time's running out like a cup of coffee, so whatever I have to do it right fu*king now.

 > It's always late to start, tomorrow much later than today.